Alternative Mesothelioma Treatments

 Dr. Bonnie Snyder, mesothelioma patient & 3-time cancer survivor

-CBD & Medical Marijuana
+CBD and Medical Marijuana

-Both CBD (cannabidiol) and medical marijuana can help with pain management for mesothelioma.
+Both CBD and medical marijuana can help with pain management for mesothelioma.
 Both come in many forms, including oils, topicals, capsules, and edibles.

-Not only can CBD and medical marijuana help with pain relief, but they can also reduce anxiety, stress, and inflammation in mesothelioma patients.
+Not only can CBD and medical marijuana help with pain relief, but they can also reduce anxiety, stress, and inflammation in mesothelioma cancer patients.

 Chiropractic Therapy